apache/bookkeeper/site3/website/versioned_docs/version-4.8.2/deployment/manual.md

 title: Manual deployment
 ---

-The easiest way to deploy BookKeeper is using schedulers like [DC/OS](dcos), but you can also deploy BookKeeper clusters manually.
 A BookKeeper cluster consists of two main components:

 * A [ZooKeeper](#zookeeper-setup) cluster that is used for configuration- and coordination-related tasks
 * An [ensemble](#starting-up-bookies) of bookies